teamfurther/wiki.gofurther.digital/_pages/coding/laravel-best-practices.md

 If possible use a descriptive success message eg. ```Old records deleted```.

 ## Facades[#](#facades)
-Whenever possible, avoid using facades in controllers, models or services.
+Whenever possible, avoid using facades in controllers, models or actions.

 Instead, use a the available helper function or inject the underlying class into your object.
 Use the [Facade Class Reference](https://laravel.com/docs/master/facades#facade-class-reference) to find the underlying class.